ethlo/itu/README.md

 There are an endless amount of APIs with non-standard date/time exchange, and the goal of this project is to make it a no-brainer to do-the-right-thing(c).

-### Why the performance docus?
+### Why the performance focus?

-Some projects use epoch time-stamps for date-time exchange, and from a performance perspective this *may* make sense in *some* cases.
+Some projects use epoch time-stamps for date-time exchange, and from a performance perspective this *may* make sense in some cases.
 With this project one can do-the-right-thing and maintain performance in date-time handling.

-This project is _not_ a premature optimization!
+Importantly, this project is _not_ a premature optimization.
 In real-life scenarios there are examples of date-time parsing hindering optimal performance.
 The samples include data ingestion into databases and search engines, to importing/exporting data on less powerful devices, like cheaper Android devices.

 ### What is wrong with epoch timestamps?